Listen Transcript Share this on:

 00:31

-Funny thing, like today we opened the floor for discussion.
-There was a couple little heated but necessary battles.
-And we all address it as adults, right?
+I have a funny thing like today we opened the floor for discussion.
+There was a couple little heated but necessary battles and we all address it as adults, right?

 00:43